lashd/mirage/README.md

 Leon

 P.s.
-Currently Mirage runs on Linux and MacOSX; Rubies 1.8, 1.9 and JRuby.
+Mirage runs on Linux,MacOSX and Windows; Rubies 1.8, 1.9 and JRuby.

 Installation
 ------------